Butchering Sea Lions with Stone Tools

 In a perfect study, what I would prefer was having the time to butcher a sea lion carcass with stone tools into the portions known to be removed, as recorded by Indigenous peoples in earlier times.
 I would then study the cut marks I made with these tools and compare them with cut marks on ancient sea lion bones.
 I did not have time in the two cases mentioned here, as the dead sealions were seen as a health hazard in urban areas and the prime purpose of recovering them was to obtain the skeletons for the Royal B.C.
 Museum comparative collection.
 However, my exploratory efforts shown here might contribute in a small way to future studies.

 Figure 2, shows the bifacial dacite knife blade the author made, being used to skin a sea lion.
-It later broken when too much lateral torgue was used.
+It later broke when too much lateral torgue was used.

 My Butchering Experience